me-and-company/readme-template/README.md

 ## Deployment

-Add additional notes on how to deploy this on a live or release system.
-Try to explain the most important branches, what pipelines they trigger and how to update the database (if anything special).
+Additional notes on how to deploy this on a live or release system.
+Explaining the most important branches, what pipelines they trigger and how to update the database (if anything special).

 ### Server